-Plus, there are some things that just need to be hung like suits, coats and ironed shirts.
-You can also consider adding wall hooks to the inside of your wardrobe doors so you can hang things like belts and ties.
+There are some things that just need to be hung, like suits, coats and ironed shirts.

 Shoes can be one of the trickiest things to store in your wardrobe, simply because there's often so many of them.
 There's a wide range of wardrobe accessories that you can use to address this.

-However, if your shoes are a bit smelly for whatever reason, you might want to consider using something with a lid—like a tub.
+If your shoes are a bit smelly for whatever reason, you might want to consider using something with a lid, like a tub.

 If you live somewhere where the climate changes throughout the year, then you'll know that what you wear in summer is very different to what you wear in winter.

 And there's no need to worry—they're damp and dust proof, reusable and airtight, and protect against insects, dire, dust, mildew and odours.